lanl/Tardigrade-examples/docs/software_usage.rst

    :linenos:

-A user may modify this `SLURM`_ script as necessary for the intended system, especially the partition and qos SBATCH directives.
+A user may modify this `SLURM`_ script as necessary for the intended system, especially the "partition" and "qos" SBATCH directives.
 The "node", "ntasks", "time", "job-name", and "output" directives should be modified for the specific workflow stage to be run.
 The "LD_LIBRARY_PATH" should be changed according to the discussion provided